A Rather Weak 'Attempt' To Defend

 'clique' at the 'centrist' "Femtosecond League".

-However, if such phase/state-of-matter changes are defined
+If such phase/state-of-matter changes were to be defined

 "The first-order phase transitions are those that involve